Frequently Asked Questions Regarding the Language Placement Exam

 - Why do I have to take the online placement exam?

-All students at Saint Mary's College must demonstrate an intermediate level (003) of foreign language proficiency.
-You take the online placement exam to determine the most suitable language course for you.
-The Department of Modern Languages offers online placement exams for Spanish, French and German.
-For all other exams, get in touch with the appropriate contact person.
+All students at Saint Mary's College must demonstrate an intermediate level (003) of foreign language proficiency prior to graduation.
+You must take the online placement exam to determine the most suitable course for your proficiency level.
+The Department of Modern Languages offers online placement exams for French, German, Italian, Japanese, and Spanish.

-- By when do I have to take the online placement exam?
+- When should I take the online placement exam?

 - How do I log on to the exam?